timothysanders/cs-034-lab-12/README.md

 Group Members: Michael Jung (ID:10680322), Timothy Sanders (ID: 01002147), Megan Ng (ID: 00756276)

 - Michael Jung
-  - Initiate CRM for the EnrollmentManager class
+  - Initiate CRM for class EnrollmentManager
   - Initiate and develop the pseudocode for both class Set and class EnrollmentManager
+  - Initiate the concrete implementation of class Set
   - Review and edit the design documentation
   - Add docstrings comments
   - Review and debug the concrete implementatioin